chetmurthy/sandbox-public/jcf/bcr.md

 One often sees teachers who categorically refuse to use `break` and `continue`, not to speak of exiting a loop with a `return`.
-This is a shame, and I will argue in favor of these three constructions.
+This is a shame, and I will argue in favor of these three constructs.
 Everything I'm going to say below applies equally to exiting a loop with `break`, using `continue`, as well as the early exit of a function with `return` (including from inside a loop).